NixLyn/DjangoLyn/docs/docs_4.md

 {% endblock %}
 ```

+Next page we will make it possible to add/update/delete a post on the noticeboard.

-## Style It ##
+### Style It ###

 You can now edit your css to your hearts content, or copy paste from bootstrap..
-but those are outside the scope of this tutorial
+but those are outside the scope of this tutorial, and for the sake of keeping this

-Next up we will make it possible to add a post on the noticeboard
+tutorial as simplistic as possible, I won't be including them in the docs,
+unless otherwise required for the sake of achieving a goal..

+### ClosingNotes ###

+If ever I do make another one of these bad-grammered, miss-spelled, late-night, docs
+on such a topic, it will be isolated from other engagements.
+As it has been pointed out to me,
+that I do need to learn to stay on topic...

+Like that other time we started building a rando...